-Substances undergo an intensive evaluation and peer-review by Member States and the European Food Safety Authority before a decision can be made on approval - see this page for further information.
+Substances undergo an intensive evaluation and peer-review by Member States and the European Food Safety Authority before a decision can be made on approval.
+See our Approval of active substances page for further information.

 What is the difference between pesticides and plant protection products?

 The most common use of pesticides is in the form of plant protection products (PPPs).